coolinmc6/workout-app/README.md

   - The initial adding of a status to a 'feed'
   - Persisting my status
   - The key issue is still a problem => in my React devtools, each div has a unique id so I'm not sure what's going on
+  - I am also struggling with getting glyphicons into my app...I have no idea why they aren't working.